Peakboard/peakboard.github.io/content/_get_started/en-quick-access-hotkeys.md

 ## The quick access bar

 The quick access bar allows you to access the most frequently used functions and tools in one easily accessible location.
 This saves time as you don't have to navigate through menus to access these functions.
 If you are new to Peakboard Designer, the quick access bar can serve as a helpful guide to quickly learn and use basic and important functions.
-This way you can reduce your learning curve when familiarizing yourself with the Peakboard Designer.
+This makes your learning curve much steeper when familiarizing yourself with the Peakboard Designer.

 ### Using the quick access bar